New York, Neudata Data Scouting and Insights Summit, March 2022.

 If you start when you're right out of college and invest an entire career to read a billion—the first billion articles—you'll be in your mid-50s before you finish.

-And there will be 17 million, 17 billion, left to read plus everything that's accumulated in the meantime and that's increasing at an exponential rate.
+And there will be 17 billion left to read plus everything that's accumulated in the meantime and that's increasing at an exponential rate.
 So rather than compared to DVDs, which is a little bit awkward of a comparison compared to your actual life, there are many lifetimes worth of data in here.
 And again, these are dense articles, not just measures, not just data points.

 So this is the question that we're interested in: How can you go through that much data in a reasonable amount of time in order to make decisions?